 Do the odd little freebie

-If you're getting lots of regular work from an agency, show some loyalty in return by offering the odd little freebie, i.e. fix any small problems for free.
-This will give your client a warm feeling and will solidify your relationship.
-Obviously, don't get into a habit of giving everything away for free.
+If you're getting lots of regular work from an agency, show some loyalty in return by offering the occasional little freebie, i.e. fix any small problems for free.
+It will give your client a warm feeling and will solidify your relationship.
+Don't get into a habit of giving everything away for free.
 Just learn to recognise those occasions when a little free support will go a long way to strengthening your ties.